jloughry/Unicode/README.md

 the [Unicode Pipeline](http://www.unicode.org/alloc/Pipeline.html)
 for the latest guidance.*

-See the [latest news](#update20140820) here; we hope to see the new symbols at least in Unicode version 9.0, expected June 2016.
+See the [latest news](#update20141027) here.
+We hope to see the new symbols in Unicode version 9.0, expected in June or July, 2016.

 Add IEC 60417-5009 POWER SYMBOL &#x23FB; to the Unicode Standard
 ================================================================